Slow cook, low cost

 For the pork

-1.6kg Joint boneless pork shoulder (remove the rind/skin if you wish)
+1.6kg boneless pork shoulder joint (remove the rind/skin if you wish)

 1 tablespoon sea salt

-2 tablespoon Moroccan spice mix
+2 tablespoons Moroccan spice mix

 2 tablespoons pomegranate molasses or honey